-- Find some time either before the session or at the very beginning to answer any clarification type questions (i.e. Who is this product/program/packaging/etc. for?
+2. Find some time either before the session or at the very beginning to answer any clarification type questions.
+Who is this product/program/packaging/etc. for?
 What’s the budget?
 Who’s the client?
-Why are we dong this?
-What’s been done before? etc.) if you don’t make time for these questions, folks will be distracted thinking about these topics instead of focusing on coming up with ideas.
+Why are we doing this?
+What’s been done before?
+If you don’t make time for these questions, folks will be distracted thinking about these topics instead of focusing on coming up with ideas.

-- Defer judgment on ideas.
+4. Defer judgment on ideas.
 Think about a time when you were in a meeting and one of your ideas was criticized.
 For most people, that becomes the last idea they will share.
-When brainstorming, your want all the ideas.
-It’s easier to throw out bad ideas later that to try to come up with more ideas later.
+When brainstorming, you want all the ideas.
+It’s easier to throw out bad ideas later on, than to try to come up with more ideas farther into the development process.

-- Build on ideas.
-Try to use appreciative inquiry (“What do you like about this idea?
-How could we add to it or make it stronger?) rather than critiquing language.
+5. Build on ideas.
+Try to use appreciative inquiry and ask, “What do you like about this idea?
+How could we add to it or make it stronger?” rather than critiquing language.

 6. Find someone to facilitate.
 It doesn’t have to be someone from outside your organization (although we do recommend that), but ideally it should be someone objective.
 It’s not recommended to have the problem owner (or even someone on the problem team) act as a facilitator, as it will be almost impossible for them to defer their judgment during the session.
 Better to get an expert facilitator who knows little about the specific project/topic than someone who is so close to the project they won’t be able to hide their reactions to ideas.

 7. Mix up the ideation activities.
 Think about the different styles of learners and be sure to try things that appeal to different styles.
 We use music, games, movement, excursions, post-it notes, big flip charts, lots of colors, a variety of individual, pair, small, and large groups activities to keep people engaged and generating more ideas.